D5P4: Partition Determinantal Point Process for Diversity in Parallel Discrete Diffusion Decoding: Scaling Behavior of the Subset-Selection Algorithms

-In this section, we study the scaling behavior of the subset selection algorithms underlying D5P4.
-We construct synthetic DPP instances following the kernel construction used in the main paper.
-Concretely, we estimate first- and second-order statistics from MDLM representations, sample embeddings and quality scores from these statistics, and build additive DPP kernels combining quality and similarity terms.
+We study the scaling behavior of the subset-selection algorithms underlying D5P4 in a controlled synthetic setting.
+The goal is to isolate the computational and optimization properties of the search procedure itself, independently of model forward-pass costs, and to evaluate how these properties evolve as the combinatorial complexity of the partition-constrained selection problem increases.

-We evaluate subdeterminant maximization across methods.
-For each instance, we report: (i) the normalized objective value, defined as the achieved normalized subdeterminant across all methods, (ii) the average rank of each method across trials, and (iii) the execution time of the optimization step.
-We vary both the group size and the number of groups from 4 to 64, corresponding to increasing log combinatorial complexity, given by \(\log(|\mathcal{S}|) = \log(\text{group size}^{\text{number of groups}})\).
-We also sweep the interaction parameter controlling the strength of pairwise repulsion.
-All results are averaged over 500 independent trials.
-With the exception of the DPPy baseline, which relies on NumPy and executes on the CPU, all methods are implemented on the GPU.
-Notably, DPPy does not support transversal partition constraints and is included strictly as a reference.
-We also include a Triton-optimized D5P4 implementation to assess the impact of kernel-level speedups.
+We construct synthetic DPP kernels matching real distribution characteristics.
+Concretely, we estimate first- and second-order statistics from MDLM hidden representations and associated quality scores collected from real decoding trajectories.
+We then sample synthetic embeddings and quality values from these statistics, and build additive kernels combining a quality term with a similarity-based interaction term, following the D5P4 formulation.
+This yields controlled instances that preserve the statistical structure of realistic decoding states while allowing systematic scaling sweeps.

-Regarding objective maximization, DPPy and Greedy Beam Search perform comparably to the random baseline.
-While Diverse Beam Search matches our method at low complexity, our approach achieves superior performance at higher combinatorial complexities.
+For each synthetic instance, we compare methods using three complementary metrics: (i) the \emph{normalized objective value}, defined as the achieved subdeterminant normalized across methods for the same instance; (ii) the \emph{average rank} of each method across trials; and (iii) the \emph{execution time} of the selection step alone.
+The first two quantify the quality of the selected subset under the DPP objective, while the third isolates the computational cost of the search procedure.